dbdbc/pants_coverage/Readme.md

-# Minimal example to show a possible bug with pants+coverage
+# Minimal example to show a possible bugs with pants+coverage

 Install as follows: